As you can easily understand from the title, we will discuss how Google Analytics can help us analyze our website’s social traffic.

-On the other hand, if you have a strong team then you don’t need to worry about it.
+On the other hand, if you have a strong team, you don’t need to worry about it.

-Last but not the least it provides a user flow chart by seeing that we can assess all the pages that are getting more traffic and those who are not.
-Using all this information and improving social media strategy can help all of us improve our website ranking even better.
+Finally, it provides a user flow chart by seeing that we can assess all the pages that are getting more traffic and those who are not.
+Using all this information and improving our social media strategy can improve our website ranking even better.

-I will be writing a full blog on how to install and use Google Analytics in detail soon so stay tuned!
+I will be writing a full blog on installing and using Google Analytics in detail soon, so stay tuned!